Health First Colorado (Medicaid) Elderly, Blind, and Disabled (EBD) Waiver

 Eligibility Requirements for Colorado’s Elderly, Blind and Disabled Waiver

-The EBD Waiver is for Colorado residents who are elderly (aged 65+), or younger (aged 18-64) if physically disabled or have a diagnosis of HIV or AIDS (aged 18+), and at risk of nursing home placement.
-Persons who are disabled and enroll prior to turning 65 years old can continue to receive waiver services upon turning 65.
-Additional eligibility criteria for persons aged 65+ are as follows.
+The EBD Waiver is for Colorado residents who are elderly (aged 65+), or younger (aged 18-64) if physically disabled or blind, or have a diagnosis of HIV or AIDS (aged 18+), and at risk of nursing home placement.
+Persons who are disabled or blind and enroll prior to turning 65 years old can continue to receive waiver services upon turning 65.
+Additional eligibility criteria for persons aged 65+ follows.

 The American Council on Aging provides a quick and easy CO Medicaid Eligibility Test for seniors